quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part03_7._Performance.md

 #### Operating Time and Reliability
-We analyze how increasing the operating time (\(t\)) of components affects reliability in a series-parallel system.
+We analyze how increasing the operating time ($t$) of components affects reliability in a series-parallel system.

 The longer the operating time, the more opportunities there are for failure to occur, leading to a general decrease in system reliability.
 This is because the cumulative effect of failure rate over time increases, even if the initial failure rates are low.

-:p How does increasing the operating time (\(t\)) affect the reliability of a series-parallel system?
+:p How does increasing the operating time ($t$) affect the reliability of a series-parallel system?
 ??x
-Increasing the operating time \(t\) decreases the reliability \(R(t)\) because it provides more time for components to fail.
-This is due to the nature of Weibull failure laws where the failure rate \(\lambda_i (t^k)\) increases with time, leading to a higher likelihood of multiple failures over extended periods.
+Increasing the operating time $t $ decreases the reliability$R(t)$ because it provides more time for components to fail.
+This is due to the nature of Weibull failure laws where the failure rate $\lambda_i (t^k)$ increases with time, leading to a higher likelihood of multiple failures over extended periods.

 Mathematically, this is shown by the increase in the exponentiated term: